CBIhalsen/PolyglotPDF/README.md

 ## Overview
-PolyglotPDF(EbookTranslation) is an advanced PDF processing tool that employs specialized techniques for ultra-fast text, table, and formula recognition in PDF documents, typically completing processing within 1 second.
+PolyglotPDF is an advanced PDF processing tool that employs specialized techniques for ultra-fast text, table, and formula recognition in PDF documents, typically completing processing within 1 second.
 It features OCR capabilities and layout-preserving translation, with full document translations usually completed within 10 seconds (speed may vary depending on the translation API provider).

 ## Features
 - **Ultra-Fast Recognition**: Processes text, tables, and formulas in PDFs within ~1 second